JamesByers/ESP8266_Alexa_to_IR/alexa_ir_controller/Readme.md

 I obtained the IR codes by pushing each button on the remote and capturing it with the IR reciever set-up described in the [ir_reciever](../ir_receiver/) folder of this repository.
 The codes I captured can be seen the [heater_remote_IR_codes](../ir_receiver/heater_remote_IR_codes_v2.txt) file in that folder.
 In the Arduino NodeMCU code I used the hexidecimal representation of the IR tramsmissions.

 ### In order to make one of these you will need this hardware:
-* [NodeMCU v1.0 ESP8266 development board](https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B010O1G1ES) or other ESP8266 development board
+* [NodeMCU v1.0 ESP8266 development board](https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B010O1G1ES) or other ESP8266 development board such as the [Adafruit HUZZAH ESP8266 Breakout](https://www.adafruit.com/product/2471) or [SparkFun ESP8266 Thing](https://www.sparkfun.com/products/13231)
-* Small signal transistor or 555 or small signal transistor to drive the LED
+* Small signal transistor such as the 2N2222 or 555 IC to drive the LED
-* Resistors for the driver part of the output circuit
+  * Demonstrating how to use a 555 timer IC instead of a small signal transistor is beyond the scope of this repository.
+However you use the 555 in a as shown in this diagram of the connections to the IC.
+[This diagram](assets/555_timer_ as_buffer_to_drive_led.png) shows a configuration that puts the 555 into buffer mode of being.
+This is a subset of the Bistable Mode and is not shown much on the Web.
+But it is a very viable use of a 555 IC.
+The buffer goes in between NodeMCU pin and the LED in order to provide enough current without much load on the pin.
+Thus it provides the same function as the discrete transistor I show in the photos and breadboard image.
+There are other 555 diagrams in the [assets](assets/) folder that may also be helpful.
+* 220 Ohm and 470 Ohm resistors
 * IR LED

 ### Example circuit: